 Date Nut Overnight Oats is the best way to jump start a frosty morning — the oats soak to the perfect creamy texture while you sleep, and chopped dates, walnuts, and brown sugar add just the right amount of decadence, am style.

-A beautiful hot bowl of oatmeal is one of the perks of winter, and it’s as seasonal right now in February as a ripe peach is in August.
+A beautiful hot bowl of date nut overnight oats is one of the perks of winter, and it’s as seasonal right now as a ripe peach is in August.
 I’m eating as much of it as I can get lately, because before we know it spring will have sprung and delicious healthy oats will be shoved to the back of the cupboard.
 If you follow this easy (life-changing) overnight method, you won’t have to lift a finger in the morning to get it ready.

 This overnight method is particularly great for steel cut oats, the healthiest, least processed type of oat.
 There are basically three types of oats you’ll find at your supermarket, here’s the lowdown if you’re confused —